thatkahunaguy/USD-P2-Traffic_Sign_Classifier/Project_2_writeup.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale as recommended in the Yann Lecunn paper.
+I did this by using the Y channel only of a YUV conversion.
+I also augmented the data by rotating images a random amount between +/- 15 degrees to generate additional data for the network and make it robust to rotation as recommended by Yann Lecun.
+Lastly, I applied a histogram equalization to the image as recommended in the forums.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image after grayscaling and histogram equalization.

-![alt text][image2]
+note: I'm shuffling images in the preprocessing routine so can't show original and grayscale - the "original" I show is actually just grayscale without the cmap set to grayscale
+![Grayscale][/writeup_images/grayscale.png]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data to a mean of zero (-1 to 1) to improve convergence of the optimizer.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...
+The example data provided contained a training, test and validation set so I did not need to split the data.

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.
+My final  augmented training set had 69598 number of images since I created one randomly rotated image for each existing image.
+My validation set and test set had 12630 and 4410 images respectively.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...
+The fourth code cell of the IPython notebook contains the code for augmenting the data set with rotation as described previously in 1 above.

+TODO: generate and save both images
 Here is an example of an original image and an augmented image:

-![alt text][image3]
+![Grayscale][/writeup_images/grayscale.png]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is that there is a rotated version of each of images in the original set in the augmented set.
+TODO: continue from here

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.